 Thymus, commonly known as thyme is a genus name for many flowering herbs and shrubs totaling to over 350 in number with medicinal, culinary as well as ornamental value.

-In cooking, fresh and dried they leaves be used alone or together with other herbs and spices including lavender, basil, oregano, mint, rosemary, sage, marjoram, savory, and so on.
-It is commonly used in soups, meats, stews especially in Italian, Spanish, Persians, and Turkish cuisines.
+In cooking, you can use fresh and dried leaves alone or together with other herbs and spices, including lavender, basil, oregano, mint, rosemary, sage, marjoram, savory, and so on.
+You will find it used in soups, meats, stews, especially in Italian, Spanish, Persians, and Turkish cuisines.

 The Thymus vulgaris is the most popular species.
 It is also known as garden, common, English, summer, winter, French thyme.
-Other equally important cultivars include the include wild or creeping, caraway, lemon, orange, woolly and the wild or mother of thyme.
+Other equally important cultivars include wild or creeping, caraway, lemon, orange, woolly, and the wild or mother of thyme.